python/cpython/Doc/library/graphlib.rst

    Provides functionality to topologically sort a graph of hashable nodes.

-   A topological order is a linear ordering of the vertices in a graph such that for every directed edge u -> v from vertex u to vertex v, vertex u comes before vertex v in the ordering.
-For instance, the vertices of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this example, a topological ordering is just a valid sequence for the tasks.
-A complete topological ordering is possible if and only if the graph has no directed cycles, that is, if it is a directed acyclic graph.
+   A topological order is a linear ordering of the nodes in a graph such that for every directed edge u -> v from node u to node v, node u comes before node v in the ordering.
+For instance, the nodes of the graph may represent tasks to be performed, and the edges may represent constraints that one task must be performed before another; in this example, a topological ordering is just a valid sequence for the tasks.
+A complete topological ordering is possible if and only if the graph is a directed acyclic graph, that is, if there are no circular dependencies among the tasks to be performed.

-   If the optional *graph* argument is provided it must be a dictionary representing a directed acyclic graph where the keys are nodes and the values are iterables of all predecessors of that node in the graph (the nodes that have edges that point to the value in the key).
+   If the optional *graph* argument is provided it must be a dictionary where the keys are nodes and the values are iterables of all predecessors of that node in the graph (the nodes that have edges that point to the value in the key).
 Additional nodes can be added to the graph using the :meth:`~TopologicalSorter.add` method.

    In the general case, the steps required to perform the sorting of a given graph are as follows: